 This isn’t the first time the mental health system failed my brother.
-It won’t be the last either.
 My brother has suffered from “manic depression” since he was a young teenager.
 At the age of 15, he tried to take his own life and by mere chance, we were able to save him before it was too late.
 After being admitted into the hospital for a couple of days to make sure he was okay, he was released.
-Our life, as a family, has been in turmoil ever since that cold December night, as we have been desperately fighting to get him the right treatment.
+Our life, as a family, has been in turmoil ever since that cold December night, as we desperately fight to get him the right treatment.

 The Mental Health System’s Guinea Pig